The heart is a hollow muscular pump which lies in the middle mediastinum.

 - Anterior (or sternocostal) – Right ventricle.

-- Posterior (or base) – Left atrium.
+- Posterior (base of the pyramid) – Left atrium.

 - Inferior (or diaphragmatic) – Left and right ventricles.